-In ObserVIEW, the Modal Testing software collects a set number of responses from each DOF.
-An average response is calculated for each DOF to generate a smooth transfer function, or FRF.
-From there, the collection of FRFs can be exported to a modal analysis software such as MEscope.
+In ObserVIEW, the Modal Testing software collects responses to excitation with an impact hammer.
+The program calculates an average response for each hit location and generates a smooth transfer function (FRF).
+From there, the data can be exported to a modal software such as MEscope for further analysis.

-ObserVIEW reads RPC and RSP time waveform files and supports pasted traces.
-Organized FRF data are exported to a UFF or another modal data format.
+ObserVIEW reads RPC® and RSP time waveform files and supports pasted traces.
+Organized transfer function data are exported to a UFF or another modal data format.